 “A lot of people think the blues is depressing,” she told The Los Angeles Times in 1992, “but that’s not the blues I’m singing.
 When I’m singing blues, I’m singing life.
 People that can’t stand to listen to the blues, they’ve got to be phonies.”

 Through her career she earned some awards from organizations such as the Rock and Roll Hall of Fame and Museum and the National Academy of Recording Arts and Sciences which organizes the Grammys.

 In 1989, the newly formed Rhythm and Blues Foundation included James in their first Pioneer Awards for artists whose “lifelong contributions have been instrumental in the development of Rhythm & Blues music”.
 The following year, 1990, she received an NAACP Image Award, which is given for “outstanding achievements and performances of people of color in the arts”; an award she cherished as it “was coming from my own people”.

-Etta James transitioned 5 days before her 74th birthday on 20 January 2012.
+Etta James transitioned from leukemia five days before her 74th birthday on 20 January 2012.